zsteveson/telemetry/readme.txt

-Minimal setup for logging client side JavaScript errors.
+Prototype for logging client side JavaScript performance and logging.